Pancreatic Cancer Treatment (Patient)

 The digestive juices are produced by exocrine pancreas cells and the hormones are produced by endocrine pancreas cells.
 About 95% of pancreatic cancers begin in exocrine cells.

 This summary provides information on exocrine pancreatic cancer.
 See the PDQ summary on Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment for information on endocrine pancreatic cancer.

-Smoking and health history can affect the risk of developing pancreatic cancer.
+Smoking and health history can affect the risk of pancreatic cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for pancreatic cancer include the following: